-The isql utility is a command-line Interactive SQL utility that uses the Adaptive Server Enterprise Open Client API. isql is functionally identical to the iqisql utility.
+isql and iqisql are the same utility with different names.
+The isql utility is a command-line Interactive SQL utility that uses the Adaptive Server Enterprise Open Client API.

 For syntax and parameters, see the Adaptive Server Enterprise documentation: Adaptive Server Enterprise 15.5 > Utility Guide > Utility Commands Reference > isql.